behnamafra/BPF_Tracing/README.md

 Here's a breakdown of the code:

-1.Import BPF from bcc:
+1. Import BPF from bcc:

 ```python
 from bcc import BPF
 ```

-2.Define the BPF program:
+2. Define the BPF program:

 ```python
 bpf_code = """